 Thirst: As a result of losing excess fluid from excessive urination, a person can become thirsty.

-Unexplained weight loss: Weight loss while appetite remains the same.
-If insulin levels are low, the body breaks down muscle and stored fats to provide fuel to cells.
+Unexplained weight loss: Weight loss while the appetite remains the same.
+When diabetes is out of control, glucose is unable to enter the body’s cells to be used as energy.
+As a consequence, the body breaks down muscle and stored fats to provide fuel to cells and this results in unintended weight loss.

 Fatigue: Unusual fatigue since the body can’t use glucose for energy efficiently.